JB205-dev/WebDev2CW/README.md

 Then go to the following link to open the application:
 [LocalHost](https://localhost:3000/)

+All required modules to run the application are stored within the app so no further installation is needed.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.